-We don’t often get to take a peek into two-storey landed properties in Singapore, therefore, this visit is one you must take.
-It explores textures, colours, and ways to use dated furnishings to breathe life and equilibrium into the home.
+We don’t often get to take a peek into two-story landed properties in Singapore, therefore, this visit is one you must take.
+It explores textures, colors, and ways to use dated furnishings to breathe life and equilibrium into the home.

-The designers believe that good space planning and design contributes to the overall energy of a room.
+The designers believe that good space planning and design contribute to the overall energy of a room.

 On the ground floor, there is the kitchen and dining area.
 You’ll see similarities between the colours present in the television room and this space.
 The heart of the home is where food is served.
 The laughter of the home?
 That is where the drinks are served.